-- A. Alvares: biochemical pharmacology; drug metabolism - A. Askari: cellular pharmacology; mechanisms of drug effects on the transport of ions through biological membranes - B. A. Berkowitz: biochemical pharmacology; catecholamines; immunopharmacology of narcotics - J. J. Burns: biochemical pharmacology; drug metabolism - W. W. Y. Chan: renal pharmacology; endocrine pharmacology; polypeptide pharmacology - A.-R. Fuchs: reproductive pharmacology - R. W. Houde: clinical pharmacology of the analgesic drugs; development of methods of evaluating the effects of drugs on subjective response - C. E. Inturrisi: biochemical pharmacology; metabolism of narcotic analgesics - A. Kappas: clinical pharmacology; drug metabolism, porphyrins, corticosteroids - H. Kutt: clinical pharmacology; neuropharmacology; drug metabolism - R. Levi: cardiovascular pharmacology and electrophysiology; immunopharmacology - M. Okamoto: neuropharmacology; neuromuscular transmission; sedative-hypnotic drug dependence - A. Rifkind: clinical pharmacology; endocrine pharmacology - W. F. Riker, Jr.: general pharmacology; neuropharmacology; neuromuscular transmission - A. K. Shapiro: clinical pharmacology; psychopharmacology - A. Van Poznak: clinical pharmacology; pharmacology of halogenated hydrocarbons; neuropharmacology
+- A. Alvares: biochemical pharmacology; drug metabolism - A. Askari: cellular pharmacology; mechanisms of drug effects on the transport of ions through biological membranes - B. A. Berkowitz: biochemical pharmacology; catecholamines; immunopharmacology of narcotics - J. J. Burns: biochemical pharmacology; drug metabolism - W. W. Y. Chan: renal pharmacology, endocrine pharmacology, polypeptide pharmacology - R. W. Houde: clinical pharmacology of the analgesic drugs; development of methods of evaluating the effects of drugs on subjective response - C. E. Inturrisi: biochemical pharmacology, metabolism of narcotic analgesics - A. Kappas: clinical pharmacology; drug metabolism, porphyrins, corticosteroids - H. Kutt: clinical pharmacology; neuropharmacology; drug metabolism

+- R. Levi: cardiovascular pharmacology and electrophysiology; immunopharmacology - M. Okamoto: neuropharmacology; neuromuscular transmission; sedative-hypnotic drug dependence - A. Rifkind: clinical pharmacology; endocrine pharmacology - W. F. Riker, Jr.: general pharmacology; neuropharmacology; neuromuscular transmission - A. K. Shapiro: clinical pharmacology; psychopharmacology - A. Van Poznak: clinical pharmacology, pharmacology of halogenated hydrocarbons; neuropharmacology

-1. General Pharmacology The basic pharmacology course is offered to second year medical students and to qualified graduate students.
-It consists of lectures, laboratory work, demonstrations, and seminars given during the first and second trimesters.
+1. General Pharmacology.
+The basic pharmacology course offered to second-year medical students.
+Open to graduate students.
+Consists of lectures, laboratory work, demonstrations, and seminars given during the first and second trimesters.
 The purpose of these exercises is to teach the principles of pharmacology.
 Detailed consideration is given to the parameters of drug action to provide the student with the fundamental concepts essential for the evaluation of any drug.
 Consequently, emphasis is placed on the scientific basis of pharmacology.
 Prototype drugs, considered essentially systemically, serve to illustrate several mechanisms and parameters of drug action.
 Therapeutic applications are considered only insofar as they illustrate principles of pharmacology or drug hazards.
 Prerequisites: biochemistry and physiology.
 The staff.

-2. Research in Pharmacology Research opportunities may be arranged throughout the year for graduate students who are not majoring in pharmacology but who wish some investigative experience in the discipline.
+2. Research in Pharmacology.
+Research opportunities may be arranged throughout the year for graduate students who are not majoring in pharmacology but who wish some investigative experience in the discipline.
 Special opportunities are offered for work on the nervous and cardiovascular systems and in biochemical aspects of pharmacology.
 The staff.

-3. Advanced Courses and Seminars The Field of Pharmacology offers several advanced courses and seminars in the areas that are of interest to the faculty of the field and the graduate students.
+3. Advanced Courses and Seminars.
+The Field of Pharmacology offers several advanced courses and seminars in the areas that are of interest to the faculty of the Field and the graduate students.
 The content, the format, and the schedule of these courses are determined each year on the basis of the number and the backgrounds of the interested students.
 The staff.